davidosomething/dotfiles/mac/README.md

 `./compile dotfiles.plist.json` generates the `dotfiles.plist` file in the `mac/LaunchAgents` directory.
 It depends on the `plist` package from npm.

-See homebrew notes in `~/.dotfiles/mac/brew.md` for other things I install.
+See homebrew notes in [brew.md](./brew.md) for other formulae I install.

 ## Casks